Leslie Crocker Snyder: Running for Manhattan District Attorney

 In 2005, Snyder challenged incumbent District Attorney Robert Morgenthau in the Democratic Party primary for election to the position of Manhattan District Attorney.
 Snyder garnered 42% of the vote, while Morgenthau took 58%.
 Morgenthau was eventually elected to his ninth term.
 The New York Times, a long supporter of Morgenthau, endorsed Snyder in its August 30, 2005 editorial, "When To End An Era", citing Snyder's "unquestioned ability and broad experience", "impressive energy", and "new ideas".

 In 2008, Snyder renounced her support for the death penalty.
 She said she had done so after learning more about wrongful convictions in capital cases.

 Snyder, along with Cyrus Vance, Jr. and Richard Aborn announced their candidacy for the district attorney race.
 The New York Times this time did not endorse Snyder but chose to endorse Cyrus Vance Jr., who won by a wide margin.

 Television

 Snyder served as a legal consultant for the series Law & Order and Law & Order: Trial by Jury from 2004-2007 and has been a legal analyst for MSNBC and the Today show.
 In 2004–2005, she made several guest appearances on Law and Order portraying New York judge Rebecca Logan.

+Publications

+Snyder has written and published 2 books the most recent in 2026.
+Her first book 25 to Life: The Truth, the Whole Truth, and Nothing But the Truth was co-written with Tom Shachtman and published on September 23, 2002.
+This book is a non-fiction account of her life and career in as a female lawyer and judge in New York City.

+Snyder's second publication is a fictional work called Restoring Justice: A Thriller.
+This novel was co-written with author Matthew Hall who is notable for his other crime related novels.
+This book was published on March 25, 2026, and revolves around a female judge in New York City who must solve a crime with national security implications.
+Snyder brings her own personal experiences with drug lords and death threats to this novel to make it come alive.